Snow mapped: Where freezing weather will hit UK this weekend with up to 40cm snowfall forecast

 There is also a danger of “treacherous conditions” due to icy conditions, with “freezing rain, ice and heavy rain” bringing a “range of weather hazards” to the UK, Mr Kelly said.

-A warning for ice will be in place from 4pm on Friday until 10am on Saturday, covering Scotland, north west England, northern Wales and parts of Northern Ireland.

-It will come before a snow and ice warning will be introduced at 12pm on Saturday across most of England – including the areas under the amber warnings – with power cuts and travel delays possible across large parts of the UK as a result.
+A yellow snow and ice warning was introduced at midday on Saturday across most of England – including the areas under the amber warnings – with power cuts and travel delays possible across large parts of the UK as a result.
 The alert will last until the end of Sunday.

-Then, another yellow warning for snow will be introduced across most of Scotland at midnight on Sunday and will remain in place until 12pm on Monday.
+Another yellow warning for snow and ice came into effect at 9pm on Saturday across much Northern Ireland and will last until 6pm on Sunday, with travel chaos and injuries from slips on the ice expected.

+Meanwhile, a yellow warning for was implemented for parts of northern Scotland at 4pm on Saturday, lasting until 10am on Sunday, leading to likely disruption for travellers.

 Met Office chief forecaster Jason Kelly, said: “This weekend will bring a range of weather hazards to the UK, notable snow accumulations, freezing rain, ice and heavy rain as well as some gusty conditions.